dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 | Use your unconscious mind | Leave time between reading sessions for your mind to process the material. |
 | Rehearse, and use multiple modes | Talking, visualizing, or writing about what you've read helps you remember it |

+## Choose proper learning material

+By proper I mean:

+1. Of high quality,
+2. Something you can read and understand.

+Point (2) comes from [Allen B. Downey’s Textbook manifesto](http://greenteapress.com/wp/textbook-manifesto/).
+Having bought one of his books (which you can sample from his site), quoting the first paragraph of his argument:

+*"My textbook manifesto is so simple it sounds stupid.
+Here it is:

+Students should read and understand textbooks.

+That’s it.
+It’s hard to imagine that anyone would disagree, but here’s the part I find infuriating: the vast majority of textbook authors, publishers, professors, and students behave as if they do not expect students to read or understand textbooks.*"

 ## Sometimes read it again

 *"It’s much better to read the best book on the topic 5 times, than to read 5 different books on the topic once."*